kgnlp/allophant/README.md

 ### Allophant Package

 The package can be built via pip from the repository.
-Note that it currently requires Python 3.10 and was also tested on 3.12.
+Note that it currently requires Python >= 3.10 and was tested on 3.12.

 ```bash
 pip install "git+https://github.com/kgnlp/allophant"